 For further information please go to: http://www.nhsemployers.org

-Speech and language therapists assess and treat speech, language and communication or eating, drinking and swallowing problems in people of all ages.
-SLTs enable people to develop or retain vital communication and /or eating, drinking and swallowing skills allowing them to live a more independent life and enjoy a better quality of life.
-SLTs help people to communicate, eat and drink safely, protect people’s voices for whom speaking in public is a big part of their daily lives, train the wider workforce and develop guidance and advice.
+Speech and language therapists assess and treat speech, language and communication needs and eating, drinking and swallowing problems in people of all ages.
+SLTs also work with people with voice disorders, where changes to the voice have a major impact on daily life.
+SLTs enable people to develop or retain vital skills allowing them to live a more independent and better quality of life.
+SLTs also train the wider workforce and develop tailored guidance and advice.

 For further information please go to: https://www.rcslt.org